alc0der/2025-coding-artifact/README.md

-# 2025 Coding Artifact: Developer Commit Heatmap Skill
+# 2025 Coding Artifact

-An educative and fun project that teaches how Claude Desktop uses [Agent Skills](https://agentskills.io).
+An educative and fun project that aims at solidifying understanding of Claude Desktop uses especially around [Agent Skills](https://agentskills.io).
-The project delves into effecient use of agent skills scripts.
-This skill guides agents to query `mergestat`, format the data, and render a Jinja2 template via Python to produce a self-contained JSX artifact, which is a fun of coding stats that can be shared to Slack.
+The project delves into efficient use of agent skills scripts.
+The project demonstrates how to transfer data to Claude Desktop and how to create a determinstic JSX artifact.
+The project is also a fun activity that you could apply with your team to brag about coding stats during the year.
+See example below:

 ## Example below: